Skip to main content

 The link building

-• Concrete slabs installation for the upper floors to continue
+• Concrete slabs installation for the upper floors to complete

 Site works - stages